Lygus spp., especially tarnished plant bug (Lygus lineolaris)

-Beauveria bassiana (Mycotrol and other brands)-Consult label for rate.
+- Beauveria bassiana (Mycotrol and other brands)-Consult label for rate.
 Some formulations are OMRI-listed for organic use.

-- bifenthrin (Bi-Dash 2E and other brands) at 0.04 to 0.2 lb ai/a.
-PHI 0 days.
+- bifenthrin (Bi-Dash 2E and other brands)-Consult label for rate and PHI.
 Do not apply more than 0.5 lb ai/a per season.
 Toxic to bees and should not be used when bees are foraging.
 Also toxic to fish and other aquatic invertebrates.
+Restricted use pesticide.

 - etoxazole (Zeal and others) at 0.09 to 0.135 lb ai/a.
 PHI 1 day.
 Controls primarily larvae and eggs; not very effective against nymphs and adults.

 - fenpropathrin (Danitol) at 0.2 lb ai/a.
 PHI 2 days.
 Do not exceed two applications.
 Restricted use pesticide.